-First year activities are based on the following topic areas: Aspects of Hispanic Society: Modern and traditional values, Cyberspace, Equal rights.
+First year activities are based on the following topic areas: Aspects of Hispanic Society: Modern and traditional values, cyberspace, equal rights.
 Artistic culture in the Hispanic world: Modern day idols.
 Spanish regional identity.
 Cultural heritage or cultural landscape.
 Students study a film in Spanish.
-Second year activities are based on the following areas: Multiculturalism in the Hispanic Society: Immigration, Racism and Integration.
-Aspects of political life in the Hispanic World: Today's youth, tomorrow's Citizens, Monarchies and Dictatorships, Popular movements.
+Second year activities are based on the following areas: Multiculturalism in the Hispanic society: Immigration, racism and integration.
+Aspects of political life in the Hispanic world: Today's youth, tomorrow's citizens, monarchies and dictatorships, popular movements.
 Students also study one book in Spanish.

+Specific entry requirements

-Grade 6 in Spanish + Grade 4 in English Language
+Grade 6 in Spanish + Grade 4 in

+English Language